Fazal-haroon/fazal-haroon.github.io/README.md

 • KT - Knowledge Transfer/Transition and Handover.
 Official KT phase through documents.
 From Jul-2022 to Sep-2022 Online.

+• Knowledge about the projects, code flow, work involved, etc is transferred from me to the recently joined person until he becomes comfortable handling the project by himself.

+• Official KT phase through documents.

 • Worked on Java and J2EE.

 • Hands-on experience on Tomcat and WildFly JBoss Servers.